See how COBRA coverage can work for you

 Other insurance plans

 - Read more about COBRA health coverage from the United States Department of Labor at COBRA Continuation Coverage.
-Personal insurance is not the same as COBRA, so review your COBRA information carefully.
+Personal or individual insurance is not the same as COBRA, so review your health insurance information carefully.
 Your time to elect COBRA is limited by law.
-Failure to elect and exhaust COBRA will eliminate HIPAA eligibility.
+Failure to elect and exhaust COBRA may eliminate your eligibility to enroll under HIPAA portability.
 You may have additional rights under state law.